OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 	* QnAMaker cognitive service
 	* Application Insights
 * A team in Microsoft Teams with your group of experts.
 (You can add and remove team members later!)
-* A copy of the FAQ Plus [Version 2] app GitHub repo (https://github.com/OfficeDev/microsoft-teams-faqplusplusversiontwo-app)
+* A copy of the FAQ Plus app GitHub repo (https://github.com/OfficeDev/microsoft-teams-faqplusplusversiontwo-app)
 * A reasonable set of Question and Answer pairs to set up the knowledge base for the bot.